10:30 am Sunday Worship

 One commentator puts it this way, “Jesus is portraying the obedience as preceding the command.”
 The tree is ready to obey before the command was given.
 Faith is certain to accomplish its goal.
 What’s the point?
 Jesus using past tense language, just talk about something that’s a done deal.
 He wants us to know that when we act in faith, we can consider the deed as good as done.
 Even if we can’t picture the exact outcome.
 Even if we can’t anticipate or predict what’s going to happen or how it’s going to exactly pan out.

 He wants us to know that when we act in faith, consider it done.
 God is doing his work.
 The outcome of our faith.
-The outcome of believing and doing what the lord says.
+The outcome of believing and doing what the Lord says.
 We see it most clearly in hindsight, don’t we?
 It’s not by looking ahead to an outcome.
 It’s not by trying to predict exactly how it’s going to pan out.
 It’s not, look, about looking for results in real time.
 In the moment.
 Predicting and demanding and expecting, this is how it’s going to happen.

 Faith looks back to God’s word and obeys it.
 Faith looks back to the testimony of Scripture and believes it.
 It finds hope in what’s written.
 And faith looks back to see what God has accomplished in our own lives, when we trust and obey.
 That’s the word, trust and obey.